Day opportunities for people with a learning disability

 Project Background

-This Demonstrator project (September 2024 to August 2025) involves two partners improving day opportunities in different areas of England.
-Persona Care and Support runs day opportunities in community centres across Bury, Greater Manchester, and the Royal Borough of Greenwich provides and commissions day opportunities in its south London borough.
+This Demonstrator project ran from September 2024 to August 2025.
+It involved two partners, each providing day opportunities in different areas of England.
+Persona Care and Support runs day opportunities in community centres across Bury, Greater Manchester.
+The Royal Borough of Greenwich provides and commissions day opportunities in its south London borough.

-An evidence review produced in January 2025 is informing our work.
+An evidence review produced in January 2025 supported this project.

 What are day opportunities, and why are they important?

-Day opportunities support people with learning disabilities to do things that matter to them – such as socialising, doing hobbies, learning and working – while ensuring they receive the care and help they need each day.
+Day opportunities support people with learning disabilities to do things that matter to them, including socialising, pursuing hobbies, learning and working, while ensuring they receive the help they need each day.
+A broad range of organisations, including independent providers, small businesses, charities and councils, deliver these activities in community settings.

-A wide range of organisations, spanning independent providers, small businesses, charities and councils, deliver these services and activities across various community settings.
-Unfortunately, many people with learning disabilities have limited access to day opportunities, and some services offer narrow and mundane activities and restrict people to isolated buildings.
-Improving day opportunities can, therefore, play a vital role in how people progress in life and participate in communities.
+Many people with learning disabilities have limited access to day opportunities, and some services offered narrow or mundane activities that restricted people to isolated buildings.
+Improving day opportunities was therefore crucial for helping people grow, make choices and participate fully in their communities.

 What improvements do we want to make?